Spring is coming, and it is time for those about to graduate to look for jobs. Competition is tough, so

 samples from so many kinds of ice cream each day keeps Harrison

-busy but happy-working at one cool job.
+busy but happy-working at one cool job.1.
+What is John Harrison"s job?
+A. An official.

 B. An ice cream taster.